T1M0THYYT/rthwhv6jv6/README.md

-# rthwhv6jv6
+# T1M0THYYT's portfolio
-This a simple portfolio where you can find *almost* all my projects, texture packs, apps, etc.
+This a simple portfolio where you can find *almost* all of my projects, texture packs, apps, etc.
+You can also browse through my hobbies relating to computer programming.